sndrake/StatsWorkshop/StatsWorkshop.md

 ### Your turn!

 For our ANOVA, try creating a model named ANOVA_2, using the factor names from our sample dataset that you loaded in earlier, and the name of the data file.
-Once you have that, run the `summary()` command too.
+Once you have that, run the `Anova()` command too.
 What do you see?

 **Don't scroll past here yet!**